Emergency and Trauma

 Ready, no matter what the emergency

-Our emergency care teams know how to take care of you and your family whether you’ve experienced a serious, life-threatening injury or illness, or a less severe condition that requires prompt medical attention.
+Our emergency care teams know how to take care of you and your family.
+Whether you’ve experienced a serious, life-threatening injury or illness, or a less severe condition, we can help.
 If the condition is life-threatening, call 911.

 - Chest pain

 - Difficulty breathing

 When your primary care provider is not available, come to us for problems such as:

 - Sports injuries

 - Strains or sprains

 Visit urgent care when you have a less serious condition that needs prompt medical care.
 This may include a broken bone, minor burns, urinary tract infections and other urgent care conditions.